kythe/kythe/kythe/go/extractors/config/runextractor/README.md

 ## RunExtractor

-In addition to the custom preprocessing logic for Kythe Extraction on different build systems, we also have a wrapper binary.  `wrapper/runextractor` is a simple executible that is used as the inner-most entrypoint for Kythe Extraction.
+In addition to the custom preprocessing logic for Kythe Extraction on different build systems, we also have a wrapper binary.  `runextractor` is a simple executible that is used as the inner-most entrypoint for Kythe Extraction.
 It is derived from `kythe/extractors/java/maven/mvn-extract.sh`.